hubmapconsortium/portal-ui/README-deploy-qa.md

 ## QA

-It’s helpful to perform each action with the devtools console and networking tabs open to detect errors, warnings and generally monitor each page’s requests.
+It’s helpful to have the console and networking tabs open: To see both at the same time, bring up Network, and then hit “esc”.

 ### Home Page